model category, model -category

 is a fibration, which, furthermore, is acyclic if or is.

-However, by Joyal-Tierney calculus, the pullback-power axiom holds if and only if the pushout-power axiom holds.
+By Joyal-Tierney calculus, the pullback-power axiom holds if and only if the pushout-product axiom holds.

-However the tensor product of two (acyclic) cofibrations is in general not an (acyclic) cofibration.
+However the plain tensor product of a pair of (acyclic) cofibrations is in general not an (acyclic) cofibration.

 The pushout-product axiom makes sense more generally in the context of a two-variable adjunction between model categories.
 This is important in enriched homotopy theory.